MicrosoftDocs/Advertising-docs/BingAds/bingads-11/guides/entity-hierarchy-limits.md

 |Name|The case-sensitive label name can be between 1 to 80 characters in length, and must be unique across all labels in the account.|

 ## <a name="negativekeywords"></a>Negative Keywords
-To explicitly opt out of bidding for keyword match types, you can specify negative keywords at the campaign and ad group level.
+To explicitly opt out of bidding for keyword match types, you can set negative keywords at the campaign and ad group level.

 Each ad group or campaign can contain up to 20,000 negative keywords, and each negative keyword can contain a maximum of 100 characters.